-David R. Porter, PhD-Professor and Head
+David R. Porter.
+PhD-Professor and Head

-The mission for the Department of Plant and Soil Sciences is to discover, develop, and disseminate knowledge that advances the management, sustainability, and restoration of plant and soil ecosystems.
 The goal of the department is to meet societal needs for food, fiber, energy, and intrinsic value related to the conservation and management of plant and soil resources.
 Teaching, research and extension efforts are designed to assist decision makers in matters regarding land management.